Nebraska announces $500M plan to claim water from Colorado

 Nebraska and Colorado have been at odds several times in recent years, most notably with Colorado’s early legalization of recreational marijuana.
 The move was criticized by governors and law enforcement officials in Nebraska, a conservative state that has steadfastly refused to allow the drug in any form.

-Last year, Ricketts railed against Colorado Gov. Jared Polis’ decision to sign a nonbinding proclimation that encouraged people to avoid meat one day a week, calling it “a direct attack on our way of life” and signing a pro-meat declaration of his own.
+Last year, Ricketts railed against Polis’ decision to sign a nonbinding proclimation that encouraged people to avoid meat one day a week, calling it “a direct attack on our way of life” and signing a pro-meat declaration of his own.

 Meanwhile, Nebraska also announced plans to spend an estimated $200 million on water projects around the state.
 The plans include building a marina at Lake McConaughy State Recreational Area in western Nebraska, a visitor’s lodge and other upgrades at Niobrara State Park and a 4,000-acre proposed lake to be located between Omaha and Lincoln.